Witch trials in early modern Scotland: Nature of the trials

 Although Scotland had probably about one quarter of the population of England, it had three times the number of witchcraft prosecutions, at an estimated 4,000 to 6,000 over the entire period.
 This was about four times the European average.
 The overwhelming majority were in the Lowlands, where the Kirk had more control, despite the evidence that basic magical beliefs were very widespread in the Highlands.
 Persecution of witchcraft in Orkney differed from the mainland with most trials taking place before 1650.
-Large series of trials included those in 1590–91 and the Great Scottish Witch Hunt of 1597, which took place across Scotland from March to October.
+Large series of trials included those in 1590–91 and Great Scottish Witch Hunt of 1597, which took place across Scotland from March to October.
 At least 400 people were put on trial for various forms of diabolism.
 The number of those executed as a result of these trials is unknown, but is believed to be about 200.
 Later major trials included hunts in 1628–31 and 1649–50.
 Probably the most intense witch-hunt was in 1661–62, which involved some 664 named witches in four counties.